chrwoizi/naytrading/NAYtrading.Trader/README.md

 ## :telephone: Forwarding the simulated trades to a broker ##

 This web application can be used to actually buy or sell the stocks based on the recorded user decisions.
-It currently works only with a specific german online broker.

 <details>
 <summary>How to install</summary>